c2r0b/vnmsim/README.md

 ## Contribute

 Please feel free to create an issue or a pull request.
-This new version is only available in English, therefore Transifex contributions are no longer required.
+This new version is currently only available in English, therefore Transifex contributions are no longer required.

 ## Zanichelli version